Building A Moat-Worthy REIT Portfolio For Mom

 Simon Property Group (NYSE:SPG).
 Recent article HERE.

 In closing, it's critical for investors to take a fundamental approach to valuation and to build an intelligent REIT portfolio consisting of the highest quality stocks.
 By value-engineering a REIT portfolio with companies that generate sound dividend growth, you are essentially constructing a predictable path for profits.
-As the co-authors of Why Moats Matter explain,
+As the co-authors of Why Moats Matter explain:

 We believe that sustainability is much more important than the magnitude of economic profits when assessing economic moats.
 In other words, a highly certain 20-year stream if modest economic profits is much more moat-worthy than a few years of extraordinary high returns on invested capital.

-Of course, my mother taught me how to be a frugal investor, so she's knows a thing or two about investing with a margin of safety.
-As always remember, valuation is an incredibly important aspect of investing - you could argue, the most important.
+Of course, my mother taught me how to be a frugal investor, so she knows a thing or two about investing with a margin of safety.
+As always, remember, valuation is an incredibly important aspect of investing - you could argue, the most important.
 Happy REIT Investing Mom!

 Author's Note: I'm the author of The Trump Factor: Unlocking The Secrets Behind The Trump Empire.